 It’s the same for us.
 We live in an age of God’s grace, but we run the same risks.
 So, the past may be our reference point, but it is not the focus.

-We must be careful not to get too hung up on our history.
+When we receive our own personal prophetic word from the Lord, we must be careful not to get too hung up on our history.
 Otherwise, we may place barriers in the way of the future the Lord wants to bring to us.

 4. God’s presence is in every personal prophecy

 The Lord himself is present in every true prophecy, in every personal prophetic word.

 Like every gift of the Spirit, prophecy involves Holy Spirit as the active agent.
 We cooperate with him and this results in an experience of God.